JetBrains/amper/docs/src/user-guide/builtin-tech/ios.md

     The Xcode project can be built normally from the Xcode IDE, if needed.

-## Application entrypoint
+## Application entry point

-For iOS applications, the entrypoint is expected to be a `@main` struct in any Swift file in the `src` folder.
+For iOS applications, the entry point is expected to be a `@main` struct in any Swift file in the `src` folder.

 ```
 ├─ src/